trailblazer/roar-rails/README.markdown

   from_json(request.body)
 ```

 So, `#consume!` helps you figuring out the representer module and reading the incoming document.
+Note that it respects settings from `#represents`.

 ## URL Helpers